LottePitcher/opinionated-package-starter/.github/README.md

 - License: MIT
 - Umbraco version: 17.0.0
-- nuget package Id: `Umbraco.Community.YourPackageName`
+- nuget package Id: `Umbraco.Community.YourPackageName` (although this is configurable, see the parameters in [instructions](UsingTheTemplate.md))

 #### Why MIT license?